cloudogu/gitops-playground/README.md

 * `--fluxv1` - deploy only Flux v1 GitOps operator
 * `--fluxv2` - deploy only Flux v2 GitOps operator

+### Integration of external applications

+We now support the usage of already existing installations for `jenkins`, `scm-manager` and `registry`.
+This enables you to connect the gitops-playground to your already existing infrastructure, e.g. with your [Ecosystem](https://cloudogu.com/en/ecosystem/)!

+Optional external Jenkins:
+* `--jenkins-url` - The url of your external jenkins
+* `--jenkins-username` - Username for the account on jenkins
+* `--jenkins-password` - Password the the account on jenkins

+Note: See [external jenkins](#external-jenkins) for further information about prerequisites.

+Optional external SCM-Manager:
+* `--scmm-url` - The url of your external scm-manager.
+* `--scmm-username` - Username for the account on scm-manager.
+* `--scmm-password` - Password the the account on scm-manager.

+Note: See [external scm-manager](#external-scm-manager) for further information about prerequisites.

 Optional external Registry:
 * `--registry-url=registry` - The url of your external registry (Do not use `http://`)
 * `--registry-path=public` - Optional, empty when not set